CMed01/portfolio-milestone-1/README.md

 #### __Features__

 * Navigation bar
     - The navigation bar has a consistent look across all pages.
-It contains a logo of the company and links to all the other pages in the website.
-The menu link of the active page contains a bottom border and when hovered over, a dynamic colour change should occur.
-The colour of these should be consistent with the colour scheme of the website.
+It contains a logo of the company allowing all users to easily indentify the business brand.
+    - It also contains links to all the other pages allowing the user to easily navigate through the website.
+    - The menu link of the active page contains a bottom border and when hovered over, a dynamic colour change occurs.
+This allows the user to know which page they are on and that these are active links.

 ![Navbar](readme-attachments/navbar-img.png)

 * Home page
-    - The home page includes a hero image with text overlay, both of which simply provide an overview of the business and its goals.
+    - The home page includes a hero image with text overlay, both of which simply provide an overview of the business and its goals to the user.
-    - Information regarding the cake options that can be provided are in sections below the hero image
+    - Information regarding the cake options that can be provided are in sections below the hero image.
+The user can obtain information of the products on offer.
     - At the bottom of the page there is a testimonial section, providing recent feedback on the products available.

 ![Hero Image](readme-attachments/hero-img.png)

 * Footer
     - The footer includes the business logo, contact details (phone, address, email) and links to all active social media pages (Facebook and Instagram).
+The user can access linked social media platforms that the business uses.

 ![Footer](readme-attachments/footer-img.png)

 * About me page
     - Continued use of the colour scheme throughout.
-The about me page provides an action image with a biography.
+The about me page provides an action image with a biography providing the user informative background on the owner and baker.

 ![About me page](readme-attachments/about-me-img.png)

 * Gallery page
-    - The gallery page contains stand out photos of completed baking projects, showcasing what is on offer.
+    - The gallery page contains stand out photos of completed baking projects, showcasing what is on offer to the user.
 There is a minimum of two sections, each 8 photos.
 The layout will be responsive initially with 2 columns on smaller screens progressing to 4 columns on larger devices.

 ![Gallery responsiveness](readme-attachments/gallery-responsive-img.png)

 * Contact page
     - The contact page includes an interactive map of the location of the business and a contact me form.
     - The form will consist of required and optional inputs that will provide the foundation information required by the business.
+    - The form will allow the user to make contact with the business and engage in the services provided.

 ![Contact form and interactive map](readme-attachments/contact-page-img.png)